PhrontHQ/minit/templates/digit/__name__/README.md

 * `index.html`
 * `package.json` – Describes your app and its dependencies
 * `README.markdown` – This readme.
 Replace the current content with a description of your app
-* `ui/` – Directory containing all the UI .reel directories.
+* `ui/` – Directory containing all the UI .mod directories.
-  * `main.reel` – The main interface component
+  * `main.mod` – The main interface component
 * `core/` – Directory containing all core code for your app.
 * `node_modules/` – Directory containing all npm packages needed, including Montage.
 Any packages here must be included as `dependencies` in `package.json` for the Montage require to find them.
 * `assets/` – Assets such as global styles and images for your app